-For a wide pore that is completely water filled, capillarity is not a major driving force because its influence goes inversely with aperture size.
-For a wide or narrow macropore that is incompletely water filled, capillarity is likewise not a major influence because the air-water interfaces do not extend across the aperture.
-Thus preferential flow in macropores is driven predominantly by gravity, with capillary forces (hence matric potential gradients) being relatively insignificant for flow in the direction of the path.
-(Capillary forces may, however, be significant in a perpendicular direction, as for absorption into the matrix.)
-A macropore, then, functions under viscous-flow (VF) but not STVF conditions.

-For these reasons I adopt here a functional definition.
-A macropore that conveys preferential flow is one in which gravity is the dominant driving force and substantial flow can be conveyed when the pore is incompletely water filled.
-The aperture can be small, possibly <100 μ m, but the continuous length must be many grain-diameters long.
+For a wide pore that is completely water-filled, capillarity is not a major driving force 154 because its influence goes inversely with aperture size.
+For a wide or narrow macropore that is 155 incompletely water-filled, capillarity is likewise not a major influence because the air-water 156 interfaces do not extend across the aperture.
+Thus preferential flow in macropores is driven 157 predominantly by gravity, with capillary forces (hence matric potential gradients) being 158 relatively insignificant for flow in the direction of the path.
+(Capillary forces may, however, be 159 significant in a perpendicular direction, as for absorption into the matrix.)
+A macropore, then, 160 functions under viscous-flow (VF) but not STVF conditions.
+161 For these reasons I adopt here a functional definition.
+A macropore that conveys preferential 162 flow is one in which gravity is the dominant driving force and substantial flow can be conveyed when the pore is incompletely water-filled.
+The aperture can be small, possibly less than 100 μ m, though the continuous length must be many grain-diameters long.
 Though not directly inclusive of fingered or unstable flow, which are conveyed by a collection of adjacent pores, this definition would typically include a large portion of preferential flow that occurs in soils and rocks.